pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

 ~~~~~~~~~~~~~~

 PKCS #8 is a serialization format originally standardized by RSA and currently
-maintained by the IETF in :rfc:`5208`.
-It supports password based encryption
+maintained by the IETF in :rfc:`5208` and :rfc:`5958`.
+It supports password
-and additional key metadata attributes.
-These keys are recognizable because
+based encryption and additional key metadata attributes.
+These keys are
-they all begin with ``-----BEGIN PRIVATE KEY-----`` or with ``-----BEGIN
+recognizable because they all begin with ``-----BEGIN PRIVATE KEY-----`` or
-ENCRYPTED PRIVATE KEY-----`` if they have a password.
+with ``-----BEGIN ENCRYPTED PRIVATE KEY-----`` if they have a password.

 .. function:: load_pkcs8_private_key(data, password, backend)